PongoEngine/Towser/README.md

 **Towser is the Mutable Elm Architechture** built using Haxe and Google's Incremental-Dom.
 Towser can easily be adopted into any node framework for serverside rendering using the compiler define '-D backend'.

 ## Current Tasks
-Towser is fully functional for making a MVU applications but is far from being complete.
+Towser is fully functional for making MVU applications but is far from being complete.
 Below is what you can expect now and in the future.
 - [ ] Documentation
 - [x] MVU
 - [x] SSR Strings